 The flexibility of shingle roofing is demonstrated here in our diverse Arizona weather.
 Most cities in Arizona have warm and dry weather.
-In the major metro areas – Phoenix and Tucson, summer months bring hot, sweltering days and winter brings crisp cool air.
+In the major metro areas of Phoenix and Tucson, summer months bring hot, sweltering days and winter brings crisp cool air.
 Other areas in North Central and Northern Arizona have a mountainous climate where the summers are mild and sunny and winters have snow and cold winds.
 In this article, we will be discussing the pros and cons of shingle roofs.

 Shingle Roofing is Very Versatile – Shingle roofs can be made of asphalt fiberglass, wood, metal, slate, or tile.
-In the warmer areas where properties have a lot of flat roofs, tile shingles are tough and durable for our Arizona climate.
+In the warmer areas where properties have a lot of flat roofs, tile shingles are durable in our Arizona climate.
 Wood shingles look fantastic on rustic house designs while asphalt fiberglass can be used to suit just about any property design.